unoplatform/uno/doc/articles/get-started-vscode-omnisharp.md

 * Select it and click on the **Uninstall** button

 > [!TIP]
-> You might have to uninstall other extensions (e.g. MAUI) that depends on C# DevKit before being able to uninstall it.
+> You might have to uninstall other extensions (e.g. MAUI) that depend on C# DevKit before being able to uninstall it.

 ### Enable OmniSharp mode